 8. Issuing of qualifications

 AIF issues qualifications from nationally endorsed training packages, demonstrated through a formal competency based assessment process.
 Certificates are issued within 30 days of successful completion of all training and assessment activities, and after all course fees are paid.
 AIF may require the return of a certificate if it was found to be obtained dishonestly or where there was an error.
-For more information, please read the Issuing of Qualifications Policy.
+For further information, please see the:

 9. Skills recognition